chelsea22/little-cloud/README.md

 1. You should have MongoDB service started on port 27017

-2. Open new CMD.
+2. Open new CLI.
 Navigate to backend folder and run commands:
       #### `npm install` or `yarn install`
       #### `npm start` or `yarn start`
     This will start backend server on port 8080 and will establish the connection to MongoDB

-3. Open new CMD.
+3. Open new CLI.
 Navigate to frontend folder and run commands:
       #### `npm install` or `yarn install`
       #### `npm start` or `yarn start`
     This will start front-end server on port 3000 New window in your browser will open automatically on localhost:300